 Infant mortality measures the rate of death for children under the age of one.
-Local infant mortality data are unavailable for this service area.
-Among Al/ANs in combined UIHO service areas, the infant mortality rate is 7.5 per 1,000 live births compared with 6.0 per 1,000 live births in the general population.
+Local infant mortality data is not available for this service area.
+Among AI/ANs in all UIHO service areas combined, the infant mortality rate is 7.5 per 1,000 live births compared with 6.0 per 1,000 live births in the general population.
 This difference is statistically significant.